Science News– category –

 News Watch: EV × Neurons × Tumor Immunity—Tumor-derived sEVs reprogram nociceptors to drive immunosuppression (with a look at IL-6/IL-6R blockade and potential label expansion) Vol.2

 Appendix: IL-6R Inhibitors & Company Landscape (as of Aug 2025) A quick map of who owns which IL-6R blockers and current approved uses, to inform combo trials and partnering around the neuro-immune loop discussed above.
-Approved agen... -
+What you will... -

 News Watch: EV × Neurons × Tumor Immunity—Tumor-derived sEVs reprogram nociceptors to drive immunosuppression (with a look at IL-6/IL-6R blockade and potential label expansion) Vol.1